bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 The JavaScript ``Bokeh.Plotting`` API is a port of the Python ``bokeh.plotting`` interface.
-Accordingly, the information in the :ref:`userguide_plotting` section of the User Guide can be a useful reference in addition to the material here.
+Accordingly, the information in the :ref:`userguide_plotting` section of the User guide can be a useful reference in addition to the material provided here.

-Here is an example that is very similar to the Python example :bokeh-tree:`examples/plotting/file/color_scatter.py`:
+The JavaScript sample below is very similar to the Python code in :bokeh-tree:`examples/plotting/file/color_scatter.py`:

 .. bokehjs-content::
-    :title: Bokeh Color Scatter
+    :title: Bokeh color scatter

     var plt = Bokeh.Plotting;